sjahu/slack-emoji-everywhere/README.md

 # slack-emoji-everywhere

-**⚠️ WIP: This is a work in progress and is not quite ready for general use.**

 Wouldn't it be great if you could use Slack emoji on Workplace by Meta, or any other site?
 Yes, yes it would.

 This extension uses a signed-in Slack workspace to automagically download emoji and injects them into non-Slack webpages in place of text `:emoji:` tokens.